Do you ever get tired of looking at that drawer full of old cell phones?

 Can You Sell Broken Phones?

 Yes.
 You can still sell your used cell phone even if it is broken.
-For all you know, it may be an easy fix.
+Even though Android phone or iPhone repair may be out of your wheelhouse, it may be an easy fix for an expert.
 Many used phone facilitators refurbish old phones so they work like new.
-Some companies will even sell parts of your smartphone that are still useable.
+Some cell phone buyback programs work by selling parts of your mobile phone that are still usable.

 Even if you can't get cash back, you can still get the satisfaction of recycling your used cell phone parts for a better cause.